zeph-yr/XephGBT/README.md

 <p><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/menu_main_2_small.png"></p>

 ## Features Overview
-- Give your viewers the ability to instantly change the map you're playing via the stream chat!
+- Give your viewers the power to instantly change the map you're playing via chat!
+How much do you trust them? 🤣
 - Turn any map into a challenge map, play in bullet time, turn Chroma and Noodle maps into Halls of Mirrors, party like its 2019.
 - There is really so much to this mod that you just have to try it for yourself to find out what the party is about!
-- See this clip <coming soon>
+- See this clip... coming soon

 ## What's The Playing Experience Like?
-1. Your community types into your chat using the !xg keywords to transform the map.
+1. Your community types into chat using the !xg keywords.
-2. Each transformation runs from the time it is received/applied until the end of the song.
+2. Each transformation runs from the time it's received/applied until the end of the song.
 3. For Supporters, transformations applied towards the end of a song continue into the next song. `Clear Queue` starts fresh.
-4. The transformations are applied sequentially on top of the previous and order matters. _As a smol BloqTransformer, I don't experience playing physically, but I would describe it as not commutative or associative._
+4. Transformations are applied sequentially on top of previous ones and order matters. _As a smol BloqTransformer, I don't experience playing physically, but I would describe it as not commutative or associative._
-5. As the transformations start to stack up... the map becomes increasingly convoluted.
+5. As transformations begin to stack up... the map becomes increasingly convoluted.
 Hilarity ensues.
-6. This is really fun → Your community can battle for control over your map.
-They can rapidly flip the map between inverted and vanilla arrows, swing the JD and NJS between extremes, jumpscare you etc.
+6. This is really fun → Your community can battle for control over your game.
+They can rapidly flip between inverted and vanilla arrows, swing the JD and NJS between extremes, jumpscare you etc.
 7. Your experience will vary with your community.
-You choose how to engage with them 🥳
+Engage wisely! 🥳
 8. The more imaginative and respectful your community, the more fun you'll have.

 ## Supporter's Extras
-- Customizable ChannelPoints rewards for viewers to sabotage -I mean transform- your game!
+- Customizable ChannelPoints rewards to treat your viewers to game sabotaging -I mean altering- fun!
 - Auto-queue incoming requests and rewards.
 Transformations received in-menu will be applied when you press Play and those applied late into a song will continue on your next play. _Regular users receive requests in-map._
 - Options to filter by type.
-Limit requests to invert, JD changes, etc.
+Limit requests to only what you want to play, like invert or jd changes, etc.
 - Set limits for JD and NJS changes. _Regular users are at the mercy of their audience._
-- Option to filter by viewer category.
+- Options to filter by viewer category.
 Limit requests to Subscribers, VIPs, Moderators.
 - Personalized response messages.
 XephGBT will refer to you by your name instead of "the broadcaster" 🤩

 ### Become a Supporter!
 Verification is done offline.
 Please reach out to my creator Zephyr9125 on Discord or zephyr@xephai.com.
 She'll try to give access in ~24hrs 💎 Ping her again if she didn't see it.
-- If you already are one or have previously supported the author, thanks for being a part of our community.
+- If you already are one or have previously supported the author, thanks for being a part of our community!
+We really appreciate it!
 Send her a ping on Discord!
 - If you are new, thank you and it's nice to meet you!!
 And send her a ping!
 <p><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/menu_supporter_3_crop.png" height=300><img src="https://github.com/zeph-yr/XephGBT/blob/main/Screenshots/menu_supporter_2_crop.png" height=300></p>